skjaere/DebriDav/README.md

 is to start the torrent and then check if the contained files have links available for streaming.
 This means that if Real Debrid is enabled, every time a magnet is added to Debridav, the torrent will potentially be started on Real Debrid's service.
 DebriDav will attempt to immediately delete the torrent if no links are available.

+### Note about Easynews

+Support for Easnynews is experimental.
+Please raise a GitHub issue if you encounter bugs.

+Easynews does not provide apis to use the contents of an nzb file to search for streamable content, so instead DebriDav will attempt to find an approximate match for the name of the nzb or torrent.

 ## How do I use it?